will-fawcett/will-fawcett.github.io/_posts/compilers_and_linkers.md

 include/MyObj.h
 src/MyObj.cpp
 ```
+Note the code for these three files are included at the bottom of this page.
 We want to compile and link these together to produce a single executable.
 Note that the header file need only contain function (or class) declarations, with the definitions in the corresponding cpp file.

 To compile _only_ use `g++ -c`, we could try just including the path to the cpp file as follows:
 ```